Who is Responsible for Pest Control in Rental Properties - Landlords or Tenants?

 Whether you agree or not, your job as a landlord is to ensure a safe and pest-free property for your tenant.
 It is your prime duty to fix all issues that lead to pest infestation in your rental property.

-What to do if a Tenant Reports About Pest Infestation?
+3 Things to do if a Tenant Reports About Pest Infestation?

 If you want to ensure you keep getting your rental income, you must take the first complaint about pest control from your tenant seriously.
 Follow these steps when you first tenants report about pest infestation in your property.

-The first thing to do as a landlord when a tenant reports pests in a property is to take immediate action.
+1. Take Immediate Action: The first thing to do as a landlord when a tenant reports pests in a property is to take immediate action.
 You must not take such a complaint lightly, as otherwise, you might suffer huge damages to your property.
+At the worst, your tenant might shift to another property being fed up with regular pest infestation.

-One of the first steps to do after detecting pests in a rental property is to check the lease agreement.
+2. Go Through Your Lease Agreement: One of the first steps to do after detecting pests in a rental property is to check the lease agreement.
 Reading this agreement will clarify who is responsible for pest control on the property.
+Once you read the lease agreement, there will be no dilly-dallying in booking a commercial pest control treatment on part of the landlord or the tenant.

-It is crucial to detect the main cause of pest infestation on the property.
+3. Check the Cause of Pest Infestation: It is crucial to detect the main cause of pest infestation on the property.
 If your tenant complains about pests in your property, make sure to ask them what kind of pests they detected and where.
 Also, ask them what could be the possible cause of those pests.
+Generally, moisture leakage, cracks in walls and crevices, and lack of hygiene become the main cause of pest infestation in an apartment.

 How to Retain the Tenants who Complain About Pest Infestation?